inno-devops-labs/F23-core-course-labs/app_python/CI.md

 of CI pipeline.

 ## Testing Job

 There is a testing job which runs test using `pytest`.
 It allows us avoiding any bugs in released product.

+## Security Check

+I use Snyk GitHub Action to check the application for security vulnerabilities.